2uchan/PyCAN/README.md

     - `total node num` : The number of nodes to be created
     - `server index` : To initialize the index for partitioning across multiple servers, please enter 0 when starting the shell script.
     - `number of server` : The number of servers on which nodes will be created
-    - `server array` : Ip addresses of the servers
+    - `server array` : Ip addresses of the server

     **Example**
+    A simple example of distributing 500 nodes across 5 servers
     ```
     ./joining.sh 1 500 0 5 '220.11.111.100' '220.11.111.101' '220.11.111.102' '220.11.111.103' '220.11.111.103'
     ```